andrew-cr/andrew-cr.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year PhD student in the Department of Statistics at the University of Oxford.
 My supervisors are <a href='https://www.stats.ox.ac.uk/~doucet/'>Arnaud Doucet </a> and <a href='https://www.robots.ox.ac.uk/~twgr/'>Tom Rainforth</a>.
-My research interests include generative models, variational inference and MCMC.

 During my PhD, I have worked on expanding the denoising diffusion methodology to a wider range of data types including discrete data and transdimensional data.
 I have applied these methods to scientific data including molecules and proteins.